-Your payments, including any Direct Debits and standing orders, will transfer to your new account.
+All your payments, including direct debits and standing orders, will be transferred to your new account

-If any payments are made to your old account after the switch date you don’t need to worry, these payments will be redirected to your new account.
+We’ll make sure that any payments made to your old account after the switch date make it to you

-Your old account will be closed and your new one will be ready to use.
+As soon as everything has been transferred, your old account will be closed and the new one ready to go

 Just pop into one of our stores – they’re open 7 days a week and from 8am-8pm on weekdays.
 No need to make an appointment.
 Once you’re done, we’ll print your debit card and cheque book in store, so you can get up and running straight away.